MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 | Data center outage | <ul><li>Power, cooling, or network failure across an entire data center</li><li>Natural disaster in one part of a metro area</li></ul> | Infrequent |
 | Region outage | <ul><li>Major natural disaster that affects a wide geographical area</li></ul> | Very infrequent |

-Every organization would ideally like to mitigate every possible risk, but it's not practical or cost effective to do so.
+It would be ideal to mitigate every possible risk for every workload, but it's not practical or cost effective to do so.
 It's important to have an open discussion with business stakeholders so that you can make an informed decision about the risks you should mitigate.

 > [!TIP]
 > Generally, only customers with mission-critical workloads choose to mitigate risks with low likelihood.
 For example, banks, governments, and healthcare workloads often need to remain operational in all situations.
 For other workloads, the organization's risk tolerance usually is higher.